Karl1b/polyCurve_fit/README.md

 Total time: 84.75276207923889 seconds
 ```

-This output informs us that worker 3 found the optimal fit with the least sum of squares residual (SSR).
-The resulting function derived from this data is:
+The output shows that worker 3 discovered the optimal fit with the smallest sum of squares residual (SSR).
+The optimal function based on this output would be:

 ```python
 def f(X):